NBA ShootOut 2000

-NBA ShootOut 2000 is a video game developed and published by 989 Sports for the PlayStation in 1999.
-It is the fourth installment of the NBA ShootOut series.
+NBA ShootOut 2000 is a 1999 basketball video game developed and published by 989 Sports for the PlayStation.
+It is the fourth installment of the NBA ShootOut series and the first to not be published directly by Sony Computer Entertainment.
 The cover features Jason Kidd of the Phoenix Suns.

 Gameplay

 ShootOut 2000 features rosters from the 1999–2000 NBA season.

 Reception

 The game received "average" reviews according to the review aggregation website GameRankings.